BoyangW/AzureStorage-Tutorial/Prompt Two/Azure_HDInsight_Tutorial.md

 7. Create a new HDInsight Cluster
 8. The codes are provided below:

-It takes some time (about 20 minutes) to create the cluster \s When creating the HDInsight cluster, it will let you type the credentials for Hadoop User Account ($cluseterCredentials) and SSH user ($sshCredentials) \s
+It takes some time (about 20 minutes) to create the cluster <br>
+When creating the HDInsight cluster, it will let you type the credentials for Hadoop User Account ($cluseterCredentials) and SSH user ($sshCredentials) <br>
-Default name for Hadoop User Account is ‘admin’ \s
+Default name for Hadoop User Account is ‘admin’ <br>

 The results are shown below: